-- 1) Follow up on assigned readings: Instructors will assess completion of readings through discussions and presentations - 2) Case presentation (use supervision worksheet for case presentations the presentation format can be found on the MCFT webpage) - 3) Develop socio-educational tools that can be utilized in Therapy as follows: - Students will identify a specific topic to address and develop an intervention i.e. socio-educational tool to address the issue. - Students will prepare the tool and demonstrate its effectiveness in class. - The individual socio-educational tools will be compiled into one package to represent comprehensive module - 4) Practice the Transformative Family Therapy Model at the clinic: the socio-ed portion of the model will be practiced with students and clients - 5) Other assignments will be developed based on preparation for case presentations
+- 1) Follow up on assigned readings: Instructors will assess completion of readings through discussions and presentations - 2) Case presentation (use supervision worksheet for case presentations the presentation format can be found on the MCFT webpage) - Develop socio-educational tools that can be utilized in Therapy as follows: - Students will identify a specific topic to address and develop an intervention i.e. socioeducational tool to address the issue. - Students will prepare the tool and demonstrate its effectiveness in class. - The individual socio-educational tools will be compiled into one package to represent comprehensive module with a written summary and instructions. - 4) Practice the Transformative Family Therapy Model at the clinic: the socio-ed portion of the model will be practiced with students and clients - 5) Other assignments will be developed based on preparation for case presentations

-READINGS
+READINGS: